User Operations

 withdraw

 Redeem jTokens for underlying assets.
-The actual amount withdrawn is capped to maintain the position's LTV at the pool's Open LTV.
+The actual amount withdrawn is capped to maintain the position's LTV at the pool's available liquidity limit.

 fn withdraw(